FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2025-01-23-adding-modpacks.md

 The steps below are for general modpack installs; in some cases, modpacks may require further setup or tweaks.
 As such, we recommend reading through the instructions provided by the modpack creators in addition to these steps:

-1. In the Dashboard, hover over "Manage" in the top navigation bar, then navigate to [File Manager](https://client.falixnodes.net/server/filemanager).
+1. In the Dashboard, open the "Console & Files" category and navigate to [File Manager](https://client.falixnodes.net/server/filemanager).

 2. Click on "**Upload Files**{: .blue }" at the top of the file manager and select the downloaded modpack.